jedisct1/libsodium-doc/aes256-gcm.md

 ## Precalculation interface

-Applications that encrypt several messages using the same key can gain speed by expanding the AES key only once, via the precalculation interface.
+Applications that encrypt several messages using the same key can gain a little speed by expanding the AES key only once, via the precalculation interface.

 ```
 int crypto_aead_aes256gcm_beforenm(crypto_aead_aes256gcm_state *ctx_,